 Gertrude Stein once said, when there is communication there is no creativity.
 I say, when there is creativity there is anticommunication.

-So, when I want to create something new, I observe an asynchronicity, design an alternative, often an anticommunication nested in communication, and act accordingly = performance.
+So, when I want to create something new, I observe an asynchronicity, design an alternative, often an anticommunication nested in communication, and act accordingly = performing.

-Cybernetics, a transdiciplinary approach for exploring variety in a vareity fsystems, their structures, constraints and possibilities.
+Cybernetics, a transdiciplinary approach for exploring variety, in a variety of systems I looks.
+Including yet not limited to dynamics, structures, relations, constraints and possibilities.

-Cybernetics is relevant to the study of mechanical, physical, biological, cognitive and social systems including the arts.
+Cybernetics is relevant to the study of mechanical, physical, biological, cognitive and social systems as well as the arts.
+What's left?

-First cybernetics (as science) was defined in the mid 20th century by Norbert Wiener as "the scientific study of control and communication in the animal and the machine.
+First cybernetics was defined in the mid 20th century by Norbert Wiener as "the scientific study of control and communication in the animal and the machine."